 - S. Yatsko, B. Sytnik, Y. Vashchenko, A. Sidorenko, B. Liubarskyi, I. Veretennikov, M. Glebova, “Comprehensive approach to modeling dynamic processes in the system of underground rail electric traction”, Eastern-European Journal of Enterprise Technologies, vol. 1, no. 9 (97), pp. 48–57, Feb.
 2019.

-- P. Chystiakov, O. Chornyi, B. Zhautikov, G. Sivyakova, “Remote control of electromechanical systems based on computer simulators”, Proceedings of 2017 IEEE International Conference on modern electrical and energy systems(MEES-2017), Kremenchuk, M. Ostrohradskyi National University, pp. 364-367, 2017.
+- P. Chystiakov, O. Chornyi, B. Zhautikov, G. Sivyakova, “Remote control of electromechanical systems based on computer simulators”, in Proc.
+2017 IEEE International Conference on modern electrical and energy systems(MEES-2017), pp. 364-367, Kremenchuk, Ukraine: M. Ostrohradskyi National University, 2017.

 - B. Liubarskyi, A. Demydov, B. Yeritsyan, R. Nuriiev, and D. Iakunin, “Determining electrical losses of the traction drive of electric train based on a synchronous motor with excitation from permanent magnets,” Eastern-European Journal of Enterprise Technologies, vol. 2, no. 9 (92), pp. 29–39, Apr.
 2018.

 - S. Buriakovskyi, M. Babaiev, B. Liubarskyi, A. Maslii, N. Karpenko, D. Pomazan, A. Maslii, and I. Denys, “Quality assessment of control over the traction valve-inductor drive of a hybrid diesel locomotive,” Eastern-European Journal of Enterprise Technologies, vol. 1, no. 2 (91), pp. 68–75, Feb.
 2018.